rediott/tokped-video-clone/README.md

 ```
 3. Open the tokped-video-clone folder from your IDE
 4. In terminal type npm install to install the dependecies
-5. To run the app use npm start
+5. To run the app run the index.js from the controller folder or type npm run in terminal